 NOTE: Please see the HSREB Unanticipated Problem Reporting guidance document to determine which Adverse Events require reporting to the HSREB.
 Please use the Online Adverse Events Reporting Module to enter and print copies for SAE reporting.
 Please submit one signed copy of any LOCAL SAE report to the office of Human Research Ethics.
 For Local Online registration assistance or for any other questions with the local on-line system please contact the office of Human Research Ethics.

 DO NOT use this form if what you are submitting is making any changes to the approved Application Form (also considered the “Western Protocol”) or any supporting documentation.

 Updated Investigational Product Documentation (e.g., Investigator Brochures, Product Monographs, Device Manuals, etc.) that do not alter the benefit:risk assessment of the study should not be submitted.
-Only if the updated safety information requires a change to the Letter(s) of Information/Consent and/or protocol, should it be submitted to the Office of Research Ethics as an Amendment.
+Only if the updated safety information requires a change to the Letter(s) of Information/Consent and/or protocol, should it be submitted to the office of Human Research Ethics as an Amendment.